 EMU Common Reads

-EMU’s intellectual life committee invites you to join the campus reading program, which will focus on The Absolutely True Diary of a Part-Time Indian during fall 2013.
-First-year students will receive the book during orientation and participate in activities related to the reading.
+EMU’s intellectual life committee invites you to join the campus reading program, which will focus on The Shallows: What the internet is doing to our brains by Nicholas Carr.